-The Celts inhibiting Hungary during the third century BC brought the viticulture to the land.
-Later, Hungary’s terroir, composed of multiple microclimates, allowed the industry to flourish, and after Magyar invasion of Hungary in 896, Tokaj wine yards, where the most expensive wine of today is made, was awarded to dynasty that would later rule the Kingdom of Hungary.
-By 17th century, Hungary advanced in winemaking as to merit the first vineyard classification system in the world, and by 16th century, the lore of fearless warriors of Hungary, fuelled by “Bull’s Blood” – the red wines – sounded loud and far.
+The Celts, which inhabited Hungary during the third century BC, brought viticulture to the land.
+Later, Hungary’s terroir allowed the industry to flourish, and after the Magyar invasion of Hungary in 896, Tokaj wine yards, where the most expensive wine of today is made, was awarded to the dynasty that would later rule the Kingdom of Hungary.
+The country advanced in winemaking as to merit the first vineyard classification system in the world, and by the 16th century, the lore of fearless warriors of Hungary, fuelled by “Bull’s Blood” – the red wines – sounded loud and far.

 Today, you can visit the Tokaj vineyards in Hungary to see where the most expensive wine is made, which was praised centuries ago by the King of France Louis XIV as “Wine of Kings, King of Wines” when about Tokaj’s aszú dessert wine.

-In 2019, the Essencia was placed on the market at $40,000 for just a bottle of wine.
-Only 20 bottles of the wine exist, and after releasing the 18 bottles of wine in 2019, only 2 are still left for the Hungarian-based wine artist James Carcass.
+In 2019, the Essencia was placed on the market at $40,000 a bottle.
+Only 2 bottles are still left and are owned by the Hungarian-based wine artist James Carcass.

 New Tendencies in Winemaking

-While wine is by no doubt one of the musts when visiting Hungary – here are some Budapest free activities to spend your time in the country’s capital while on the travel in between the wine regions – the new tendencies in winemaking are encouraging travellers to try wine everywhere they go.
+While wine is by no doubt one of the must-trys when visiting Hungary – here are some Budapest free activities to spend your time in the country’s capital while on the travel in between the wine regions.
+The new tendencies in winemaking are encouraging travelers to try wine everywhere they go.
 From Norwegian Honeywine Suttungs mjød to Latvian pear and cherry wines when visiting Riga Art Noveau for its architecture, there is an upspringing wine culture in both traditional European wine regions as well as in traditionally wine-importing countries.

-Visit Piemonte in Italy to taste the rich whites, like Erbaluce and Cortese.
+- Visit Piemonte in Italy to try rich white wines, such as Erbaluce and Cortese;

-Go to Bordeaux, France to sip on Saint-Emilion and Pomerol.
+- Head over to Bordeaux, France, to sip on some Saint-Emilion and Pomerol;

-Take a trip to Duoro Valley Wine Region in Portugal and taste the portwine in Vila Nova de Gaia cellars in Porto.
+- Take a trip to Duoro Valley Wine Region, in Portugal, and taste the iconic port Wine in Vila Nova de Gaia;

-Taste the vibrantly coloured Tempranillo in La Rioja Wine Region is Spain.
+- Try the vibrantly colored Tempranillo in La Rioja Wine Region, in Spain.

-Want to travel more to taste more?
-Follow us on Instagram, Facebook and Pinterest and go on your trip of the lifetime!
+Want to travel more and taste more amazing wines around Europe?
+Then follow us on Instagram, Facebook, and Pinterest and go on your trip of the lifetime!

 Browse.
 Book.
 Stay.